Yezuz05/vue-data-table/README.md

 # Input Data
 The component expects the following variables
 ```
-    dataSource      // Table data as an array of objects
+    dataSource,      // Table data as an array of objects
-    columns         // columns to display as an array of objects
+    columns,         // columns to display as an array of objects
-Each column should be in this format
+    // Each column should be in this format
     {
         title: '**',
         dataIndex: '**',